-Arriving two years later without the expectation of groundwork, season 2 starts strongly with an investigation into Jack the Ripper.
+After a two-year hiatus and without the burden of backstory, season 2 starts off strong with an investigation into Jack the Ripper.
 No longer contained by his time, the infamous serial killer now roams the streets in the present.
 Once again, Beforeigners strikes gold with its premise.

 When the duo gets to solve crimes together, the series soars.
-Sadly, it’s everything else that drags.
+It’s everything else that drags.

 Most of that has to do with the supporting cast and their b-plots.
 While nobody is particularly bad, their stories feel superfluous to the main story.
 The ensuing drama over Lars’ daughter’s pregnancy, in particular, is tedious at best.
 Equally distracting is a tawdry soothsayer who can only see the past through cunnilingus.

 These issues are much the same that plagued the first season.
-At its core, Beforeigners is a compelling thriller that satirically pokes equal fun at time travel trope as it does the alt-right.
+At its core, Beforeigners is a compelling thriller that satirically pokes equal fun at its time-travel tropes as it does the alt-right.
 But even at just six episodes, there’s so much filler amped in that the big picture suffers from it.
 This is the kind of show that benefits from a shorter, more concise season with fewer characters.

 Especially as the second season grows wilder and more unhinged as it goes along.
 It wouldn’t be a lie to say the once low-key series with magical realism embraces hardcore anime tropes before the end.
 The problem is that smarter properties have struggled with time travel in the past, and Beforeigners, even at its best, has yet to catch up with them.